Summarise each group of a SpatVector down to one geometry

 summarise.SpatVector.Rdsummarise() creates a new SpatVector.
 It returns one geometry for each

-combination of grouping variables; if there are no grouping variables, the
+combination of grouping variables.
+If there are no grouping variables, the

 and combining all the geometries of the SpatVector.
 It will contain one